YvesSchueler/SupplyDemandGPR/README.md

 Because the classification uses no macroeconomic data, the indices can be constructed in real time as events unfold.

-## Coherence criterion

-The paper proposes a coherence criterion for validating the structural interpretation of an externally identified shock: the posterior share of impulse-response draws satisfying the shock's theoretical signature, benchmarked against the prior share, summarized as a Bayes-factor-style diagnostic

-BF = [C/(1−C)] / [C₀/(1−C₀)].

 ## Updates

 The indices are updated periodically.
 The vintage is stated in the `Readme` sheet of the Excel file and in the commit history.